Loyal, intelligent, protective and loving.

 Long Haired German Shepherd Puppies

 The standard siblings have a litter size of between four to nine puppies, however, the number of long haired German Shepherd puppies in a litter is between one to three.

 Did You Know

-Only two short haired German Shepherds can give birth to long haired, both parents must cary this recessive gene.
+Only two German Shepherds carrying this recessive gene can give birth to long haired.

 Long Haired German Shepherd Price